-Congratulations to Penn Law’s graduating class of 2013!
+Congratulations to the Penn Law class of 2014!

-On Monday, May 13, Penn Law will host its graduation ceremony at the Academy of Music.
-The Class of 2013 Commencement Address will be delivered by Christopher J. Dodd, the longtime Democratic Senator from Connecticut.
-To follow along the day of the event, follow @PennLaw on Twitter or use #PennLaw13.
+On Sunday, May 18, Penn Law will host its graduation ceremony at the Academy of Music.
+The Class of 2014 Commencement Address will be delivered by Lilly Ledbetter, an advocate for the civil rights of women and minorities as well as the inspiration for the Lilly Ledbetter Fair Pay Restoration Act.
+To follow along the day of the event, follow @PennLaw on Twitter or use #PennLaw2014.

 Law School Graduation Reception